Ewillian/AndroidTicTacToe/README.md

 ## How it works

-Like any other tic tac toe, we make an ArrayList of buttons and we check their contents using this pattern:
+Like any other tic tac toe, we make an ArrayList of buttons and check their content using this pattern:

 ``````
 [0][0] [0][1] [0][2]